Touchless charging: An app summons Aiways' robotic concierge

 With a global pandemic forcing people to be more self conscious about the objects they touch, what better time to launch a robotic charging system for electric cars?

-Chinese startup Always has an idea that is both convenient, and could help reduce anxiety in the current situation.
+Chinese startup Aiways has an idea that is both convenient, and could help reduce anxiety in the current situation.

 Called CARL, it's a small robot that can be summoned via an app.
 Once the driver of an electric car has requested a charging session, the robot rolls over to the car and plugs in.